 No Minimum Investment

-VOO and VGT are exchange-traded funds (ETFs) which mean there is NO minimum investment.
+VOO and VGT are exchange-traded funds (ETFs) so there is NO minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance.
 (Get $50 When You Use This Link)

 Normally, fractional shares are not available for ETFs but with M1 Finance you can purchase fractional shares with no commission.